flastar-fr/FlaPU2Engine/README.md

 To interract with ports you have to use the ``PLD`` and ``PST`` instructions.
 The first one loads the value of a port into a register, the second one stores the value of a register into a port.

-For ports that only need to be triggered you can just pass no register with ``PST`` instruction, and it will be triggered.
+For ports that only needs to be triggered you can just pass no register with ``PST`` instruction, and it will be triggered.
 Even if you pass a register that has a value of 0 it will be triggered (might change later).

 You can check the complete example on ports [here](#example-using-all-ports)

 ### Extra information
 Comments are only singleline and start with a ``#``.

+All the configurations are available in .hpp or .cpp files.
+The config files for the engine are [src/config_hardware.hpp](src/config_hardware.hpp) and [src/config_hardware.cpp](src/config_hardware.cpp).
+The config file for the GUI is [src/gui/config_gui.hpp](src/gui/config_gui.hpp).
+I do not recommend you to remove some datas from these files, but you can change the default values, add new instructions, new chars, etc...
+But already existing values (mainly in enums) could result in compilation error.

 ## Features
 - [x] Working structure (registers, memory, etc...)